cverluise/patentcity/doc/FR_CARD.md

 The patent system was institutionalised in France as early as 1791.
 However, the French patents published before 1900 have not been made publicly available in a digitised format.
 Note that the French INPI has manually built a database of inventors' locations spanning over the 19th century.
 This database is however not publicly available.
 We are not aware of prior work trying to constitute a database of the location of patentees filing in France for the 1900-1980 period.

 We consider all patents with a publication date between 1900 and 1980.
-We address all patents with kind-code *??**.
-In total, we consider **??** documents from 1900.
+We address all patents with kind-code **A, A1**.
+In total, we consider ** 1,577,934** documents from 1902.